| Controlling Whiteflies

 |Checklist For Fall Garden Clean Up

-Prep to keep your garden clean in the fall.
+Prep for garden clean up in the fall.
 This checklist highlights garden chores to tackle in fall, and rewards you with a shorter to-do list in spring, plus helps eliminate garden pests and diseases.

 |Controlling Asian Citrus Psyllids & Citrus Greening Disease

 The tiny Asian Citrus Psyllid (ACP) threatens citrus worldwide, because it can carry incurable Citrus Greening Disease.
 Learn the telltale signs of this invasive pest and this disease, who to contact, and how to protect against it.